 When cooked in a Crockpot you should add seasonings at the beginning.
 That way it can marinate with all the flavors for hours on end.
 Grilled or cooked on the stovetop you should at least add salt at the beginning to bring out all the flavors.

+We’re using thawed meat here.
+If you only have frozen, use our slow cooker frozen pork chops temp and timing here.
 Here is what you’ll need to get out or pick up so you can get started on this one. 😉

 Ranch Pork Chops Recipe